 The Intoxilyzer 5000 (I-5000) is a machine that uses infrared light absorption testing to detect the presence of alcohol.
 A breath sample is first passed through the sample chamber; then, the machine sends several wavelengths of infrared light through the chamber in order to determine the quantity of light absorbed by the ethanol in the breath sample.

 By knowing the beginning voltage of the signal and then measuring its voltage after the light has passed through, the operator uses the device to convert the analog signal produced into a digital reading.
-The breath sample’s adequacy is based on minimum pressure, time and level slope.
+The breath sample’s adequacy is based on minimum pressure, time, and level slope.
 For this device, the process of breath alcohol measurement is largely hardware-driven.
-The hardware uses analog comparators, resisters and other parts, which together create a current directed to the computer processor.
+The hardware uses analog comparators, resistors, and other parts, which together create a current directed to the computer processor.

 Problems with the Intoxilyzer 5000 in Texas

 New challenges have arisen in showing that the results of a particular machine are actually valid, because of problems with routine monthly and annual inspections.
 Criminal defense attorneys fighting DFW DUI cases have proven on more than one occasion that these machines often fail routine monthly inspections, and yet are still used to collect evidence to present at court.

 In many cases, agency inspectors falsify the reason given for a machine’s failing, claiming for instance that an “o-ring” failed or even unplugging the machine.
 A glitch in the machine allows the inspector to unplug it, therefore “dumping” any record that has failed.
 The only remaining evidence of such fraud is that an unexplained log-in has been recorded.